Cholesterol - what to ask your doctorHyperlipidemia - what to ask your doctor; What to ask your doctor about cholesterol

 Your body needs cholesterol to work properly.
 When you have extra cholesterol in your blood, it builds up inside the walls of your arteries (blood vessels), including the ones that go to your heart.
 This buildup is called plaque.

-Below are some questions you may want to ask your doctor or nurse to help you take care of your cholesterol.
+Below are some questions you may want to ask your health care provider to help you take care of your cholesterol.

 What is my cholesterol level?
 What should my cholesterol level be?